Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 Where Do You Picture Your Care?

 When beginning to plan for your eventual long-term needs, you must first consider where you’d like to receive this care.
-Everyone’s preferences are different, so take time to think about the benefits of at home care, assisted living facilities, or nursing homes.
-Maybe you’d prefer to stay where you are and have caretakers come to you, or maybe you’d be more comfortable in a home where treatment and help is more readily available.
+Everyone’s preferences are different, so take time to think about the benefits of at-home care, assisted living facilities, or nursing homes.
+Maybe you’d prefer to stay where you are and have caretakers come to you, or maybe you’d be more comfortable in a home where treatment and help are more readily available.
 You cannot predict the level of care that you will require, but having an idea of where you’d like to be will help with your savings plans.

 What Will the Price Tag Look Like?